confirado/apto-one-core/Tests/cypress/_README.txt

         .attributes({'have.attr': 'required'});

-We can not only test but also perform some actions on form inputs. this selects from selectbox given value.
+We can not only test but also perform some actions on form inputs. this selects from selectbox the given value.

     Select.getByAttr('product-price-calculator')
         .select(dummies.defaultPriceCalculator);